The Hall calls: Wright, Wallace, Griffith among 2021 class - WTMJ

 Bosh was an 11-time All-Star, Pierce a 10-time selection and a 2008 NBA champion with Boston, and Webber was a five-time All-Star pick after a college career in which he was part of Michigan’s famed “Fab Five.”

-Adelman’s teams won 1,042 games in the NBA, ninth-most in league history.
+Adelman’s teams won 1,042 games in the NBA, the ninth most in league history.
 Fitzsimmons was a two-time NBA coach of the year who coached, among others, Charles Barkley, Jason Kidd and Steve Nash.

 Of the now 140 players from the NBA and ABA that are enshrined in the Hall, none of them averaged fewer points than Wallace — who managed 5.7 per game for his career.
 He never had a 30-point game as a pro; his regular-season high was 23 points, his playoff high was 29 points.